-Choosing the Right Liposomal Vitamin D for You
+Choosing the Right Liposomal Vitamin D3 for You

 Remember, it is important to test yourself to find out your current vitamin D levels, since every person’s ideal daily dose of vitamin D3 is not going to be “one size fits all.”

-For most healthy adults, I recommend a daily dose of 5,000 IU of vitamin D3, however, based on your current vitamin D levels and current vitamin D intake from multivitamins and other sources, you may need more vitamin D3, or less.
+For most healthy adults, including pregnant and nursing moms, I recommend a daily maintenance dose of 5,000 IU of vitamin D3.
+However, based on your current vitamin D3 levels and current vitamin D3 intake from multivitamins and other sources, you may need more vitamin D3, or less.

-My Liposomal Vitamin D (1,000 IU) is also a great option for those getting vitamin D3 from other supplements as well.
+My 1,000 IU Liposomal Vitamin D3 is a great option for those getting vitamin D3 from other supplements.
 For instance, my Whole-Food Multivitamin Plus Vital Minerals supplies 5,000 IU of vitamin D3 per serving.
-In addition, my Vitamin D Spray provides 6,000 IU of vitamin D3 per serving, while my Vitamins D & K2 provides 5,000 IU of vitamin D per serving.
+In addition, my Vitamin D3 Spray provides 6,000 IU of vitamin D3 per serving, while my Vitamins D3 & K2 provides 5,000 IU of vitamin D per serving..

-Why You Should Try Liposomal Vitamin D Right Now…
+Why You Should Try Liposomal Vitamin D3 Right Now…

-As discussed, chances are very high that you are deficient in vitamin D.
+As discussed, chances are high that you may be deficient in vitamin D3.